exasol/kafka-connector-extension/doc/development/developer_guide.md

 integration (CI) environment.
 For the continuous integration we use the [Travis CI](https://travis-ci.com/).

-Please run this file to make sure that everything is working before commiting code or submitting a pull request.
+Please run this file to make sure that everything is working before committing code or submitting a pull request.

 ```bash
 ./scripts/ci.sh
 ```

-Additionally, ensure that the `ci.sh` scripts works with different versions of the Scala programming language.
+Additionally, ensure that the `ci.sh` scripts work with different versions of the Scala programming language.
 You can check that with the following command:

 ```bash